IanToujou/School-42/Piscine/C-01/README.md

 | EX-06    | ✅      | 10     |                              |
 | EX-07    | ✅      | 15     |                              |
 | EX-08    | ✅      | 15     |                              |

-## ⚠️ Before Starting
-- Please remember to check the norm by using Norminette!
-Norminette can also be executed at the root directory to check every single subdirectory.
-- Check your function names, one typo may cost you a lot of points.
-- Only use the `main()` function if specified.
-You can still leave it (commented out) for testing.
-- All the explanations of the exercises are in the exercise folders.